 Saltine Cracker Toffee is one of those unassuming desserts that’s surprisingly addicting.
-I know, you probably think that Saltines are really only good for nibbling on when trying to beat the flu.
+I know, you probably think that Saltines are only good for nibbling on when trying to beat the flu.
 But I would argue that this is a Saltine cracker’s true purpose, for making delicious toffee.

 Saltines are quite literally the perfect blank canvas for this sweet Coconut Cracker Toffee.
 Because you need a supportive and crispy base that’s - let’s just say it - bland so that the toffee can shine without crossing into overly sweet territory.
 This recipe elaborates upon basic Saltine Toffee recipes to make it a coconut blast, thanks to coconut extract and coconut flakes.